instana/robot-shop/README.md

-# STAN'S ROBOT SHOP
+# Sample Microservice Application

-This is a simple example microservices application for use as a sandbox for playing with orchestration and/or monitoring/observability techniques.
-It is not a reference example of how to write a microservices application, the error handling is patchy and the security is pretty much nonexistent.
+Stan's Robot Shop is a sample microservice application you can use as a sandbox to test and learn containerised application orchestration and monitoring techniques.
+It is not intended to be a comprehensive reference example of how to write a microservices application, although you will better understand some of those concepts by playing with Stan's Robot Shop.
+To be clear, the error handling is patchy and there is not any security built into the application.

-See the related announcement [blog post](https://www.instana.com/blog/stans-robot-shop-sample-microservice-application/).
+You can get more detailed information from my [blog post](https://www.instana.com/blog/stans-robot-shop-sample-microservice-application/) about this sample microservice application.

-The application is built using these technologies:
+This sample microservice application has been built using these technologies:
 - NodeJS ([Express](http://expressjs.com/))
 - Java ([Spark Java](http://sparkjava.com/))
 - Python ([Flask](http://flask.pocoo.org))